-Performance of parallel one-dimensional FFT on Oakforest-PACS (1024 nodes) (left) and solution time of saddle point problems (right) GPU.
+Performance of parallel one-dimensional FFT on Oakforest-PACS (1024 nodes) (left) and solution time of saddle point problems (right)

+GPU.
 The GPU has its own memory separate from the CPU, and GPU applications control the GPU with dedicated application programming interface (API) functions from the CPU.
 We monitor all the calls to these API functions, collect the necessary information to resume execution, and store it in the CPU memory.
 Additionally, in the pre-processing of saving the checkpoint, the data in the GPU's memory is collected on the CPU side so that they can be saved together in a file.
-Because we cannot increase the execution time to enable checkpoints, we must minimize the overhead of monitoring the API.
+Because we cannot increase the execution time to enable to checkpoints, we must minimize the overhead of monitoring the API.
 It is important to minimize the number of API functions to be monitored and to save only the data that are needed.

-Chief: BOKU Taisuke Dr. Boku got his Master and Ph.D. degrees from Department of Electrical Engineering, Keio University.
+Chief: BOKU Taisuke

+He got his Master and Ph.
+D. degrees from Department of Electrical Engineering, Keio University.
 After his career as an Assistant Professor in Department of Physics, Keio University, he moved to the University of Tsukuba and has been continuously working at Center for more than 25 years from its establishment and is serving as Director of CCS since 2019.
-He has participated in the development of most of the supercomputer systems in CCS such as CP-PACS, FIRST, PACS-CS and HA-PACS as a HPC system researcher.
+He has participated in the development of most of the supercomputer systems in CCS such as CP-PACS, FIRST, PACS-CS, HA-PACS and Cygnus as an HPC system researcher.
 All of these systems were designed and developed through discussion and collaboration with researchers in other Center application divisions.
-Dr. Boku's research interests include high performance interconnection networks, large scale cluster system design, parallel programming and tuning for real applications, and most recently, GPU and FPGA accelerated computing.
-Database Group Group Leader: AMAGASA Toshiyuki, Professor, Ph.D.
+His research interests include high performance interconnection networks, large scale cluster system design, parallel programming and tuning for real applications, and most recently, GPU and FPGA accelerated computing.

+Database Group

+Group Leader: AMAGASA Toshiyuki, Professor, Ph.D.

 Members: SHIOKAWA Hiroaki, Associate Professor, Ph.D. / HORIE Kazumasa, Assistant Professor, Ph.D. / BOU Savong, Assistant Professor, Ph.D.

-Overview The management and utilization of big data are major issues in computational science.
-The Database Group in the Division of Computational Informatics is in charge of research and development in the field of data engineering for the utilization of big data.
-Specifically, we work on data integration infrastructure technology to handle diverse information sources and real-time data in an integrated manner, highperformance large-scale data analysis technology (Fig. 1), data mining and knowledge discovery technology for knowledge and patterns found in large-scale scientific data and social media, open data-related technologies for handling various data and knowledge on the Internet in a unified manner, and other such fundamental technologies.
-We also promote applied research in various fields of computational science in collaboration with the Division of Global Environmental Science, Division of Particle Physics, and Division of Life Sciences at the CCS, International Institute for Integrated Sleep Medicine (IIIS), Center for Artificial Intelligence Research (C-AIR), etc.
+The management and utilization of Big Data are major issues in computational science.
+The Department of Data Infrastructure in the Computational Informatics Laboratory is in charge of research and development in the field of data engineering for the utilization of Big Data (Fig. 1).
+Specifically, we work on data integration infrastructure technology to handle diverse information sources and real-time data in an integrated manner, high-performance large-scale data analysis technology, data mining and knowledge discovery technology for knowledge and patterns found in large-scale scientific data and social media, open data-related technologies for handling various data and knowledge on the Internet in a unified manner, and other such fundamental technologies.
+We also promote applied research in various fields of computational science in collaboration with the Division of Global Environmental Science, Division of Particle Physics, and Division of Life Sciences at the Research Center for Computational Science, International Institute for Integrated Sleep Medicine (IIIS), Center for Artificial Intelligence Science (C-AIR), etc.